jeju2486/GWAS-GOLD/README.md

 # maskGWAS
-GWES by making target gene
+GWES by making target gene.

+This will generate the unitig file of a whole genome, which can be used for pyseer, with masking the target gene.
+This uses [unitig-caller](https://github.com/bacpop/unitig-caller) as a main tool.
+Main goal is detecting the hidden epistatic relationship of target gene.

 warning
 1. This is currently only runable under ARC server (#todo-list learn conda to make it runable generally)